antoniovissoni/scrappy-API-Google-Sheets/README.md

 This is an free pseudo-API using a public Google Sheets and AppsScript.

-Can be used for times when you just need to retrieve data easily and do not really care about security.
+Can be used for times when you just need to retrieve data easily and do not really care about security (which is probably a bad idea).

 This is not indended as a replacement for an actual API, but more of a temporary measure when working with small front-end projects or hackathons.
 Use it with caution.
+Good luck!

 ## Google Sheets